Patient Education · April 2026

 Addresses fat bags✗ No✓ Yes

-Addresses hollow/tear trough✓ Yes (temporarily)✓ Yes (durably, with transposition)
+Addresses hollow/tear trough✓ Yes (temporarily)✓ Yes (permanently, with transposition)

 Duration6–18 months7–15+ years